Chapter 3: The Self- Appointed Apostle

 After much counsel and prayer over the past months God has led me in announcing a decision last week to appoint Mr. Joseph W. Tkach, director of Church Administration, to the office of deputy pastor general, to assist me while I am in a weakened state, and should God choose to take my life, to place himself totally in Christ’s hands to lead God’s church under Christ, succeeding me as pastor general, in the difficult times ahead.13

 Aaron read the letter aloud to Mr. Armstrong and assured him that he wouldn’t send it out unless he felt like Mr. Armstrong completely understood its meaning.
 “I read the whole thing to him and at a couple spots he squeezed my hand and then he actually added a word at the end.
 So I knew he understood it,” said Dean.
 The letter was mailed January 10.14

-Four days later, on Tuesday, January 14, Ralph Helge told the media about the designation of Mr. Tkach.
+Four days later, on Tuesday, January 14, Ralph Helge told the media about the designation of Mr. Tkach as successor.
 According to the Associated Press, “Although the designation of Tkach was effective immediately, he would assume the various offices and titles of the church leader only if Armstrong dies.”15

 Two days later, on Thursday morning, January 16, 1986, Herbert W. Armstrong died at 5:59 a.m.
 He was 93 years old.

 News of Mr. Armstrong’s death among church members was not shocking.
 He was old and had been seriously ill for the last 5½ months of his life.
 On August 3, 1985, he left Pasadena on a round-the-world trip.
 He intended to visit the church’s youth camps in Minnesota and Scotland before meeting with world leaders in Japan and South Korea, but upon his arrival in Minnesota, his temperature rose by about 2 degrees and would not subside.
 So he canceled the rest of his trip and flew home.